Makr91/zoneweaver/docs/code-of-conduct.md

 # Code of Conduct
 {: .no_toc }

-Community guidelines and code of conduct for ZoneWeaver frontend.
+Community guidelines and code of conduct for Zoneweaver frontend.

 ## Table of contents
 {: .no_toc .text-delta }